GoogleCloudPlatform/ml-testing-accelerators/README.md

 A set of tools and examples to run machine learning tests on ML hardware accelerators (TPUs or GPUs) using Google Cloud Platform.

-This is not an officially supported Google product.
+This is no asfdat an officially supported Google product.

 ## Getting Started